hmc-sysadmin/labs/logs_backups.md

         (brought to you by Amanda 3.3.3)

-    If there are any extra lines in your output that look like they might be errors, you will need to resolve these before moving on.
+    If there are any extra lines in your output that look like they might be errors, you might need to resolve these before moving on.

 5. Now you can run your first backup!